About the Grant

 Director, Harrell Center for the Study of Family Violence

-Dr. Coulter serves as Program Director of the Maternal and Child Health Training Program and Grant.
+Dr. Coulter serves as Program Director of the Maternal and Child Health Center of Excellence in Education, Practice, and Science.
 She is a Professor in the Department of Community and Family Health, College of Public Health at the University of South Florida, Coordinator of the Maternal and Child Health program, and Director of The Harrell Center for the Study of Family Violence.
 She has served as an MCH leader at the State Board of Health in North Carolina and as Deputy Director of Health in the Florida Department of Health.
 She is a certified family and dependency mediator and is considered an expert in family violence and its impact on children and families.
 She has an extensive publication record in the area of maternal and child health and family violence, and has taught various courses at the graduate level on maternal and child health at the College of Public Health.